puppetlabs/puppetlabs-pe_databases/README.md

 The maintenance SystemD timers will perform a `pg_repack` on various `pe-puppetdb` tables to keep them lean and fast.
-A `pg_repack` is a non-blocking maintence action, however, if for some reason you experience issues you can disable the maintenance SystemD timers, You can do so by setting `pe_databases::maintenance::disable_maintenance: true` in your hieradata.
+A `pg_repack` is a non-blocking maintence action, however, if for some reason you experience issues you can disable the maintenance SystemD timers, You can do so by setting `pe_databases::disable_maintenance: true` in your hieradata.

 # General PostgreSQL Recommendations